HungryJoe/Godot2DTutorial/README.md

 Godot 2D Tutorial
 Sam Kagan

-Implementing the game outline in [this tutorial series](https://devga.me/tutorials/godot2d/).
+Implementing the game outlined in [this tutorial series](https://devga.me/tutorials/godot2d/), but with all programming in C# instead of GDScript.
 Assets grabbed from [this repo](https://github.com/serapth/Godot2DTutorial).